vitaliy-bobrov/metalsmith-blog-source/source/blog/deep-dive-into-array-methods.md

   return post;
 });
 ```
 You might figure out that we used another method to find the comment by post id -- `filter`.
-Let take a look on this method.
+Let take a look at this method.

 ### Filter
-Filter method is very useful when we need to make the partial copy of data that is aligned to some rule.
-In the previous example we get comments that have `post` property equals post `id`.
+Filter method is advantageous when we need to make the partial copy of data that is aligned to some rule.
+In the previous example, we get comments that have `post` property equals post `id`.
 As you may know, methods could be *chained*, for example, you need to get ids of posts that are related to "JavaScript" category:

 ```js
 const posts [